zer0cache/matic-docs/docs/develop/metamask/tutorial-metamask.md

 ## Step 1.
 Install MetaMask on your browser

 To create a new wallet with MetaMask you need to install the extension first.
-You can install Metamask for [Chrome](https://chrome.google.com/webstore/detail/nkbihfbeogaeaoehlefnkodbefgpgknn), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/), Brave and [Opera](https://addons.opera.com/en/extensions/details/metamask/) browsers.
+You can install MetaMask for [Chrome](https://chrome.google.com/webstore/detail/nkbihfbeogaeaoehlefnkodbefgpgknn), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/), Brave and [Opera](https://addons.opera.com/en/extensions/details/metamask/) browsers.

 1. Open [https://metamask.io](https://metamask.io/) or search for “Metamask extension” using your favorite search engine.